UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 		- accept all defaults (including `use MinTTY`) for the rest of the install
 - [Python](https://www.python.org/downloads/) 2.7.12 or above
 - [CMake](https://cmake.org/download/) 3.12 or above
+	- Windows Note:
 		- make sure to choose the option to add cmake to the `PATH` (local user or all users)
 		- you will most likely need to log out and log back in to have this `PATH` updated

 and, ensure you have the respective compiler tools for your desktop: